-Local authorities are not-for-profit which means, unlike some independent fostering agencies, all the funding we receive directly supports the children in our care and the foster carers who have become part of their family.
+Local authorities are not-for-profit, so unlike some independent fostering agencies, all funding directly supports the children in care and their foster families.

 Did you know?